vitaly-t/iter-ops/web/README.md

 * Build the main project, with `npm run build`
 * Build web distribution, with `npm run build` inside `web` folder.

-All files will be generated in folder `../dist/web`.
+All web files will be generated in folder `../dist/web`.